Ashious Melu

 Ashious Jordan Melu (6 June 1957 – 20 January 1997), also known as Ashios (or Ashols Melu), was a Zambian footballer and coach.
-Melu captained the Zambian National Team from 1988 to 1992 and is known for having one of the hardest shots in Zambian football.
+Melu captained the Zambia national team from 1988 to 1992.

 Playing career

-Melu was born in Chililabombwe on June 6th, 1957 and attended Chililabombwe Secondary School.
+Melu was born in Chililabombwe on June 6, 1957, and attended Chililabombwe Secondary School.
 He began playing for the Konkola Blades before moving to Mufulira Wanderers in the late 1970s.

 Melu played as a striker and was the top goal scorer in the Zambian league in 1983, scoring 43 goals, and winning the Zambian Footballer of the Year award.

 Alongside Efford Chabala, Kalusha Bwalya, Frederick Kashimoto, Evans Katebe and the Philemon brothers (Philemon Mulala and Philemon Kaunda), and later Charles Musonda, Johnson Bwalya and Gibby Mbasela, Melu was part of Wanderers team, which was successful in cup competitions in the 1980s, though they never won the league championship.

 At the beginning of the 1986 football season, Melu changed positions to a defender.

 Melu represented Zambia at the African Cup of Nations in 1986, in which Zambia was eliminated in the first round.

 In 1987, Melu won his second Footballer of the Year award.
-Notably, several other teammates had won the award, such as Kalusha Bwalya (1984) Johnson Bwalya (1986).
+Notably, several other teammates had won the award, such as Kalusha Bwalya (1984) and Johnson Bwalya (1986).
 Efford Chabala missed out on the award but won the Sportsman of the Year trophy in 1985.

-In 1988, Melu took over as Zambian captain when Fighton Simukonda was dropped after the President’s Cup tournament in June in South Korea.
+In 1988, Melu took over as Zambian captain when Fighton Simukonda was dropped after the President's Cup tournament in June in South Korea.
 Later in the year, Melu led the team to the Seoul Olympic games, in which Zambia became the first African country to reach the quarterfinals.
-In doing so, Zambia defeated Italy and Guatemala along the way with 4-0 scorelines, and lost to West Germany by the same margin.
+In doing so, Zambia defeated Italy and Guatemala along the way with 4-0 scorelines and lost to West Germany by the same margin.

 From 1989 to 90, Melu played five matches for the top division, Greek side Apollon Kalamarias.

 Melu later played for an Austrian club for a year before returning to feature for Zambia at the Africa Cup of Nations in 1992 for his final appearance for Zambia.
 As a result, Melu was not part of the team that perished in the Gabon plane crash disaster the following year.